 Restrictions on CivicSpark Fellow Activities

-Fellows in other states who can fundraise may not:
+Fellows who can fundraise may not:

 1. Raise funds for living allowances or for an organization’s general (as opposed to project) operating expenses or endowment;